 I have faced sexual harassment from men, who love to target single women.
-The worst case was when a married co-worker of mine in his mid sixties, gave me great grief for having spurned his advances.
+The worst case was when a married co-worker of mine in his mid-sixties, gave me great grief for having spurned his advances.

-Also, conservative India at large, is prejudiced when they see a single woman living all by herself.
+Also, conservative India at large is prejudiced when they see a single woman living all by herself.
 In cosmopolitan Mumbai, where people are used to seeing single independent women, this discrimination is less.
-However in the town of Vasai, where I live, this bias is quite strong.
+However, in the town of Vasai, where I live, this bias is quite strong.

-For instance if I go to watch a film in a multiplex in Mumbai, those selling tickets have given me a seat besides other women or a family, even if I don’t request them to do so as they know that I will not want to sit beside stags.
+For instance, if I go to watch a film in a multiplex in Mumbai, those selling tickets have given me a seat besides other women or a family, even if I don’t request them to do so as they know that I will not want to sit beside stags.
 Never have I been harassed in a Mumbai multiplex.

 However, when I have requested for the same in a Vasai multiplex, I have received the answer, “Good women are married.
 They never come alone to watch a film in Vasai.
 Bad women like you come to watch a movie all alone for obvious reasons.
 We cannot help women with nefarious motives like you.”

 I tried to explain to them that I live all alone and nor am I in college that I can come with a group of friends.
 So, I have no option but to see a film alone.

-I told them that I am a journalist who covered film beat and interviewed stars.
-So, I couldn’t afford to stay home at cook and clean all day ‘to prove my chastity’.
+I told them that I am a journalist who covered the film beat and interviewed stars.
+So, I couldn’t afford to stay home to cook and clean all day ‘to prove my chastity’.

 I also pointed out to them that a man can come alone to watch a film, without being labelled as characterless.
 So, why are they being biased towards a woman who was doing the same?

 Manju’s story/Sociologist’s views

 Manju Nichani, Principal of K.C College is also a Sociologist who leads a happy and fulfilled life as a single woman.

 She herself says that she has never felt the loss of a husband or children since her students are her children and she would never give up the freedom that she has had to lead her life as she wished.

 To the question whether single women face more of sexual harassment, Manju Nichani replied, “Women, both married and unmarried face sexual harassment.
-However a single woman can be targeted more easily as a sexual predator assumes that such a woman has outgrown the conventional age of marriage so has no choice in the matter and will accept his advances.”
+However, a single woman can be targeted more easily as a sexual predator assumes that such a woman has outgrown the conventional age of marriage so has no choice in the matter and will accept his advances.”

 As far as issues of loneliness were concerned, she pointed out, “Loneliness is more of an emotional mindset.
 I live all alone in a big house but have never felt lonely as my friends and relatives are always around.
-With my friends I socialize, go on trips together, and on girls’ night out. ”
+With my friends, I socialize, go on trips together, and on girls’ night out. ”

 Regarding financial woes that a single woman faces, Nichani explained, “It’s not as if married women do not face financial issues.
 There are situations where a woman’s alcoholic husband squanders away all her hard-earned money and she has to provide for her entire family.
 Today more and more single women are working, even those from underprivileged sections.”

-“Such societies cater exclusively to the senior citizens and have excellent health care and recreational facilities.
+“Such societies cater exclusively to senior citizens and have excellent health care and recreational facilities.
 Besides, there are no guarantees in life.
 A married woman may become a widow and have to live her old age alone or children may be living far away and may not be available or willing to take care of mothers who have grown old.”

 Ms Manju Nichani’s clear opinions and positive frame of mind tell us of a strong, passionate woman who is full of the zest for life.
 She is an example of what every modern woman longs to be – someone who lives life on her own terms and is her own woman.